wolfgang-stefani/PID-Controller/README.md

 Now the PID controller outshines the PD controller.
 Also, with twiddle the PID controller converges faster but we overshoot drastically at first.
 This overshoot can be reduced by tuning the twiddle parameters.

 # Implementation and Tuning
-Manual tuning of PID coefficients for steering and throttle values.
+Manual tuning of PID coefficients for steering values.

 #### P-Controller
 The vehicle drives along the trajectory with oscillations.